-Because Quantitative Literacy requirements are one of the primary academic challenges for students seeking degrees, USHE has been making concerted efforts over the last several years to improve the successful completion of QL credits, including through Concurrent Enrollment.
+Because Quantitative Literacy requirements are one of the primary academic challenges for students seeking degrees, USHE has been making concerted efforts over the last several years to provide improve successful completion of QL credits, including through Concurrent Enrollment.
 Those efforts have involved three major emphases and correspond with three phases of SB 196 funding:

-- Math Pathways Redesign: In the past, students at some degree-granting institutions were • required to complete MATH 1050, College Algebra, to fulfill their Quantitative Literacy requirements.
+• Math Pathways Redesign: In the past, students at some degree-granting institutions were required to complete MATH 1050, College Algebra, in order to fulfill their Quantitative Literacy requirements.
 MATH 1050 had low pass rates and was intended to prepare students for Calculus, yet not all majors require calculus, so the structure of the QL requirement was creating a barrier to degree completion.

-The USHE Math Pathways Redesign provided students with QL options better suited to their majors.
-The degree-granting institutions worked with their academic departments, and USHE worked system-wide with the Faculty Major Committees to identify the most appropriate Quantitative Literacy courses for particular majors and careers.
-As a result of the Math Pathways Redesign efforts, the Quantitative Literacy options have been expanded across the system to include MATH 1050, College Algebra, for STEM and other majors that will eventually need Calculus; MATH or STATS 1040 for Social Sciences and other fields that need statistics; and MATH 1030 for majors and careers that need Quantitative Reasoning.
-Early efforts of the SB196 initiatives were to align high school students' Concurrent Enrollment math choices with those new Math Pathways and expand access to MATH 1030 and MATH/STATS 1040. - Addressing the math gap in high school graduation requirements: Unlike some other states, Utah does not have a specific high school requirement for senior-year math.
-However, students interested in college are encouraged to take a college-prep math class.
+The USHE Math Pathways Redesign provided students with QL options better suited to their majors: the degree-granting institutions worked with their academic departments and USHE worked system-wide with the Faculty Major Committees to identify the most appropriate Quantitative Literacy courses for particular majors and careers.
+As a result of the Math Pathways Redesign efforts, the Quantitative Literacy options have been expanded across the system to include MATH 1050, College Algebra, for STEM and other majors that will eventually need Calculus; MATH or STATS 1040, for Social Sciences and other fields that need statistics; and MATH 1030 for majors and careers that need Quantitative Reasoning.
+Early efforts of the SB196 initiatives were to align high school students' Concurrent Enrollment math choices with those new Math Pathways and expand access to MATH 1030 and MATH/STATS 1040.

+- Addressing the math gap in high school graduation requirements: Unlike some other states, Utah does not have a specific high school requirement for senior year math, although students who are interested in college are encourage to take a college-prep math class.
 That gap contributes to the low pass rates in QL courses and affects college degree completion.
-USHE has been working on framing this gap as an opportunity to help students meet their Quantitative Literacy college graduation requirement while still in high school with fresh math skills by encouraging students to enroll in Concurrent Enrollment Math.
+USHE has been working to frame this gap as an opportunity to help students meet their Quantitative Literacy college graduation requirement while still in high school with fresh math skills, by encouraging students to enroll in Concurrent Enrollment Math.
 SB 196 funds were intended to help USHE build capacity for Concurrent Enrollment Math options for high school students across the state.
-The first two rounds of SB 196 funding focused on increasing CE QL capacity by expanding the number of sections offered and increasing the number of high school instructors qualified to teach CE math. - Increasing student equity in Concurrent Enrollment Math participation and success: Most students who take Concurrent Enrollment classes are self-selected into the program.
-The third round of SB 196 funding focuses on addressing the equity gaps in CE QL participation and pass rates for students from underrepresented populations.
+The first two rounds of SB 196 funding were focused on increasing capacity for CE QL by expanding the number of sections offered and increasing the number of high school instructors qualified to teach CE math. - Increasing student equity in Concurrent Enrollment Math participation and success: Most students who take Concurrent Enrollment classes are self-selected into the program.
+The focus for the third round of SB 196 funding is to address the equity gaps in CE QL participation and pass rates for students from underrepresented populationss.